Safety advice for travelling in Denmark

 Use a TSA-approved luggage lock and set a unique pin to keep your luggage secure.
 Add a tracking tag to keep track of your luggage location.
 These small measures can reduce the risk of potential loss or theft during your trip to Denmark.

-Fast Cover's luggage and personal effects benefit may provide cover for theft, loss, or damage to your luggage and personal items.
-If you're travelling to Denmark with high-value items, you can declare many of them as specified high-value items to help cover them for more than what they are currently covered for under the standard policy terms and conditions.
+Fast Cover's Luggage and Personal Effects benefit may provide cover for theft, loss, or damage to your luggage and personal items.
+If you're travelling to Denmark with high-value items, you may be able to declare many of them as specified high-value items to help cover them for more than what they are currently covered for under the standard policy terms and conditions.*

 Eligibility criteria, policy terms, conditions, exclusions, limits and sub limits apply.
 Consider the PDS prior to deciding on which policy is right for you and your needs.